nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best E commerce Platforms - Ecwid" src="assets/images/ecwid.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            Another useful platform that allows you to embed your personal store into an existing personal website, while still providing the maximum freedom of choice.
-The platform can be seen as a full web store.
+            Another useful platform that allows you to embed your personal store into an existing personal website, while still providing the maximum freedom of choice. <a href="https://www.ecwid.com/" rel="nofollow">The platform</a> can be seen as a full web store.
 Add product listings as you do on the other platforms, manage products and set prices.
         </div>
     </div>
     <div class="text">